Kyle-Burt/fs-journal/journal/04/questions.md

   > | Application programming Interface |

-08. What must you do in order to `await` a promise inside of a function?
+/08.
+What must you do in order to `await` a promise inside of a function?

-  > | ANSWER HERE |
+  > | have async in the function  |

-09. What is the purpose of encapsulation in programming?
+/09.
+What is the purpose of encapsulation in programming?

-  > | ANSWER HERE |
+  > | to restrict user access |

-10. What is `HTTP` response code for a successful request?
+/10.
+What is `HTTP` response code for a successful request?

-  > | ANSWER HERE |
+  > | 200 |

-11. What is a 400 error?
+/11.
+What is a 400 error?

-  > | ANSWER HERE |
+  > | Bad Request |